Essays & other writing

 from Australia — Victims of personal tragedy find love, hope and family confronting their fears.
 Living in the Bonus Round - Music, suicide, healing broken spirits -- life and love on the Internet in the age of AIDS.

-Writing in Faulkner's shadow:
+Writing in Faulkner's Shadow: Mississippi Writers Talking

 — Writers Barry Hannah, Howard Bahr, Jes Simmons, Larry Johnson and Jack Butler comment on the influence of